 Well, cowboys, obviously.
 Oh, and country singers.
 And truckers.
-And corrupt Texan mayors, but also Texas rangers.
-And that one guy in the commando unit who isn't the hero, but survives for pretty fair while.
+And corrupt Texan mayors, but also honest Texas rangers.
+And that one guy in the commando unit who isn’t the hero, but survives for pretty fair while.

 Okay, lots of people wear cowboy hats.
-But even so, Christian didn't trust Buck an inch.
+But even so, Christian didn’t trust Buck an inch.
 There was just something uncanny about the man.
-Something eerie had slowly overcome the man.
-When Christian had first joined the Pavilion, Buck had seemed like a friendly, happy sort of cowboy, like in the old movies his Christian's grandfather had loved.
+Something eerie had slowly overcome him.
+When Christian had first joined the Pavilion, Buck had seemed like a friendly, happy sort of cowboy, like in the old movies his Christian’s grandfather had loved.
 Someone like Audie Murphy or Hoot Gibson.
-Now, though… Now he didn't seem so much fun.
+Now, though… Now he didn’t seem so much fun.

 It was easy for Christian to sneak off to spy on Buck.
 His supervisor, Ali, was distracted.
 All the staff were distracted.
 Something had gone down at Zorbar and Carol’s party the night before, and a fearful uncertain pall hung over the entire Handy Pavilion.
 Something about that idiot Karl Wintergreen getting hurt.
 Christian didn’t care about the details, but he was happy to make use of the license it gave him.

-He found Buck out the back, playing a mournful tune on a harmonica in a shady little cul-de-sac between a pile discarded pallets and a broken down forklift.
+He found Buck out the back, playing a mournful tune on a harmonica in a shady little cul-de-sac between a pile of discarded pallets and a broken down forklift.
 Christian considered confronting him directly.
-After all, the cowboy was holding a bag which could have been big enough to contain the skull… But no. Christian found that he didn't trust his instinct as strongly as he might have.
+After all, the cowboy was holding a bag which could have been big enough to contain the skull… But no. Christian found that he didn’t trust his instinct as strongly as he might have.
 Instead of marching out in front of the guy, he found a hollow in the unevenly stacked pallets and watched through a narrow slit.

 What was Buck up to?
 What was he doing?